After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: User Study

 \subsection{Preference Detection Study}

-\textbf{Participants.} We recruited 30 participants (14 female, 16 male, age range 18-54) through university mailing lists and online community boards.
-Participants had varying levels of experience with smart assistants, ranging from no prior experience (n=11) to daily use (n=2), as shown in Table~\ref{tab:demographics}.
+\textbf{Participants.} We recruited 34 participants (14 female, 20 male, age range 18--54) through university mailing lists and online community boards.
+Participants had varying levels of experience with smart assistants, ranging from no prior experience (n=12) to daily use (n=2), as shown in Table~\ref{tab:demographics}.
 Each participant received \$15 compensation for approximately one hour of participation.

-\textbf{Study Design.} We created 40 storyboard pairs that describe common daily situations with short textual context and two candidate assistant responses.
-The storyboards covered diverse scenarios including morning routines, work activities, leisure time, and evening contexts.
-For each pair, one response was generated by our personalized two-stage assistant and the other by a non-personalized baseline model.
-The two responses addressed the same task but differed in one or more of the preference dimensions identified earlier, most often timing, autonomy, and communication style.
-For each participant we sampled 10 of the 40 pairs at random.
-In every scenario, participants read the context and the two responses and selected the one that ``feels more appropriate'' for them in the depicted situation.
-The order of personalized versus non-personalized responses was randomized for each pair to control for position bias.
-After making their selection, participants were required to provide a brief explanation for their choice, which was recorded by the researchers.
+\textbf{Study Design.} We created 40 storyboard pairs that describe common daily situations including morning routines, work activities, leisure time, and evening contexts.
+Each pair contained two assistant responses to the same situation: one generated by our personalized two-stage assistant and one generated by a non-personalized baseline.
+The two responses differed in one or more preference dimensions, most often timing, autonomy, and communication style.
+Each participant evaluated 10 randomly sampled pairs.
+For each pair, participants selected the response that ``feels more appropriate'' for the situation and briefly explained their choice.
+The order of personalized and non-personalized responses was randomized to reduce position bias.